backstreetbrogrammer/53_IntroductionToNumPy/README.md

 python -m pip install -U jupyterlab python -m pip install -U --force-reinstall charset-normalizer
 ```

+**Optional modules details**

+- `bottleneck`: Bottleneck is a collection of fast NumPy array functions written in C.
+- `numexpr`: Fast numerical expression evaluator for NumPy.
+- `jupyterlab`: An extensible environment for interactive and reproducible computing, based on the Jupyter Notebook and
+  Architecture.
+- `charset-normalizer`: A library that helps read text from an **_unknown_** charset encoding.

 Move to the working directory and launch jupyter notebook: